YT1202/DSP2020_Final-Project/README.md

   * Before testing, you should ensure **Dataset** , **model.h5** and **Testing.py** are in the same path.
   * For testing, it will load dataset and preprocess it .

-    Then, the pretrained-model will be loaded, and using it to do the validation and prediction.
+    Then, the pretrained-model will be loaded, and using it to obtain the prediction.

     Finally, **Submission.csv**(prediction result) will be obtained, and it conforms to the submited format.